Close Menu

 How much is the attorney fee?
 The attorney fee is whatever is less between 25% of your back benefit and the fee cap.
 This is best understood through an example.
 If your back benefit is $10,000, then your attorney fee would be $2500.

 However, if your back benefit is $100,000, you would not pay 25% or $25,000 in attorney fees.
 Instead, you would pay the amount of the fee cap.
-In November 2022, the fee cap will be $7200.
-Therefore, if you win your case, then your fee is capped at the $7200 amount.
+In November 2024, the fee cap will be $9200.
+Therefore, if you win your case, then your fee is capped.

 Regardless, you pay whatever is less between 25% of your back benefit and the fee cap.
 Additionally, you only owe an attorney fee if we win your case.
-Find out more about what it will cost to hire our law firm.
+Find out what it will cost to hire our law firm.

 WE OFFER A FREE REVIEW OF YOUR SSD BENEFITS